Research: Evaluating Torture Survivor Care

 Over time, we will use the information gathered to understand how effective current treatment methods are, and understand better the impact of torture on individuals, families and communities.

-Our healing services in Minnesota and at our international projects consistently document significant decreases in mental health symptoms such as anxiety and depression, decreases in somatic (physical) symptoms, along with remarkable increases in measure of functionality and social connections.
+In 2013, about 82 percent of torture survivors who received care at our St. Paul Healing Center experienced improvements in their symptoms and about 89 percent reported improvement in functional areas.
+Survivors at our international direct care programs also reported significant decreases in mental health symptoms such as anxiety and depression, decreases in somatic (physical) symptoms, along with increases in measure of functionality and social connections.